Konstantin-Parfenov/Konstantin-Parfenov.github.io/README.md

 ### Content-based RecSys for e-learning courses
 [Github](https://github.com/Konstantin-Parfenov/e_learning_recsys)

-Team: Konstantin Parfenov, Yuriy Kostyushko, Anatoliy Kurtov
+Team: Konstantin Parfenov, Yuriy Kostyushko,

 The task was to create a content-based RecSys algorithm for the e-learning portal "eclass.cc" Model Used:TF-IDF